Ruger® LCP® II in 22LR Magazine Maintenance Tech Tip

 Duration: 2:07

-This guide details the proper disassembly, cleaning, and reassembly of the Ruger LCP II .22LR magazine.
-It emphasizes safety precautions, including unloading the firearm and wearing eye protection.
-The process involves using a chamber flag to release the floor plate and carefully managing the internal spring.
-Proper reassembly ensures reliable function.
+This guide details the disassembly, cleaning, and reassembly of the Ruger LCP II .22LR magazine.
+It emphasizes safety precautions, including unloading the firearm and using eye protection.
+The process involves using a chamber flag as a tool to depress the floor plate retainer, carefully removing components, cleaning them, and reassembling with specific attention to the retainer's lip placement and follower function.
+This expert-level instruction is provided by an official Ruger Firearms technical representative.

 Quick Summary